Search

 She is often considered a potential romantic interest for Batman; in the 1970s DC Comics even ran an ongoing series set in a parallel universe in which Catwoman and Batman had married and had a daughter who fought crime as the Huntress.

-Her costume at first appearance in the comics (at which time she was known merely as 'The Cat') had a theatrically face-covering cat-mask.
+Her costume at first appearance in the comics (at which time she known merely as 'The Cat') had a theatrically face-covering cat-mask.
 Later she wore a dress with a hood that came with ears, and still later a bodysuit with attached boots and either a domino or glasses-mask.
 In the 1960s, the bodysuit was green in color, which was typical of villains.
-In the 1990s, she usually wore a skintight purple bodysuit, before switching to a black leather outfit that recalls Michelle Pfeiffer's costume in Batman Returns (see illustration).
-In recent years, she has usually alternated between these two costumes.

 Adaptations in Other Media

-Catwoman was at various times played by Julie Newmar, Lee Meriwether and Eartha Kitt in the Batman television series of the 1960s, and by Michelle Pfeiffer in the 1992 movie Batman Returns.
-In animated form, the character's voice was provided by Adrienne Barbeau in Batman: The Animated Series, and by Gina Gershon in The Batman.
-The character also appeared very briefly (and was actually killed off) in the first episode of the television series, Birds of Prey (in which she was portrayed by Maggie Baird ), which featured Catwoman's daughter, Huntress.
+Catwoman was at various times played by Julie Newmar, Lee Meriwether and Eartha Kitt in the Batman television series of the 1960s, by Michelle Pfeiffer in the 1992 movie Batman Returns, and by Adrienne Barbeau in Batman: The Animated Series.
+The character also appeared very briefly (and was actually killed off) in the first episode of the television series, Birds of Prey, which featured Catwoman's daughter, Huntress.

-Catwoman (2004) the movie was loosely based on the comics.
-It starred Halle Berry as a Catwoman - not Selina Kyle - with supernatural cat-like powers.
-The film was heavily criticized by both film critics and fans of the comic book character, and was not a box office success.
+A Catwoman movie that was only very loosely based on the comic book character was released in summer 2004.
+It starred Halle Berry as a Catwoman - not Selina Kyle - with supernatural cat-like powers, and was heavily criticized by fans of the character.